MobilePayDev/MobilePayDev.github.io/docs/support/support.md

 * Company details
   * Organization number (find yours at Virk)
   * Merchant_ID
-* Invironment: Sandbox or the Production
+* Environment: Sandbox or the Production
 * Date and time
 * Any relevant id such as: orderId, transactionId, merchant_id, payment_id, agreement_id etc.
 * For API issues: Complete request and response details (plain HTTP from Postman)